Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state
 Task 8.
 This is a script that writes the result of the command "ls -la" into the file "ls_cwd_content".

+9-duplicate_last_line
+Task 9.
+This is a script that duplicates the last line of the file "iacta".